 We have been through this multiple times and if you are someone considering D21, you should probably know this by now.
 Essentially, in the 2019 URA Master Plan, Beauty World is slated to become an integrated transport hub.
-This entails facilities such as a community club, hawker centre, sports hall and a condo which can house more than 800 units.
+This entails facilities such as a community club, hawker centre, sports hall, and a condo that can house more than 800 units.
 This has led to solid demand in Beauty World projects such as The Linq @ Beauty World.

 That said, I wouldn’t call Ki Residences the main beneficiary of this transformation as it is not exactly close to Beauty World when compared to the other D21 projects such as Verdale or Forett at Bukit Timah but it is still expected to generate renewed interest when the transport hub is finally ready.
 Especially since Ki Residences is the only 999-year project among the new launches (Forett is the only Freehold).

 - Residential Zoning at Clementi Forest and Maju Forest

 One of the upside potentials for Ki Residences can come from future developments around it.
 These sites will be launched as Government Land Sales sites with 99-year leases so Ki Residences, as the 999-year development, will stand out as a unique heirloom for generations.

 Well, the only issue is – when will these sites be launched, if ever.
 Clementi Forest is beautiful and there are already calls in the last few months to conserve it given its ecological importance.
 URA has also clarified that the Residential zoning existed since the 1998 Masterplan and there are currently no plans for any residential development.
 So for those looking to make a quick buck, Ki Residences is perhaps better for buyers who truly appreciate its current beauty.
 I would treat this as an own stay development first and foremost, with a long view horizon for any potential upside.